-Furthermore, the only on-chain footprint left by Alice and Bob in the cooperative execution case is a funding and a spending transaction, neither of which reveal their contract (or involvement of Suredbits).
-In the non-cooperative case, an additional transaction goes on-chain with the same property.
+Furthermore, the only on-chain footprint left by Alice and Bob is a funding and a spending transaction, neither of which reveal their contract (or the involvement of Suredbits).
 At no point do the actual conditions of the contract (who gets what on the possible outcomes) go onto the blockchain, all of those conditions are enforced off-chain!

 Since DLCs have such tiny on-chain footprints, they are almost entirely private contracts.
 They are also extremely scalable since almost all of the execution is performed with only the parties involved off-chain, using the blockchain only for (somewhat) privately settling disputes (which is the thing blockchains are built for: consensus).

 This has covered what DLCs are at a high level.
 But the only way to really grasp what is going on with DLCs is to look at the details, which we will explore in our next blog post.
 Apart from simply going through how they work, we will also cover their numerous benefits over traditionally used oracle contracts.
 Stay tuned!

 Contact us @Suredbits